 Cheesemaking is ultimately a simple process using four primary ingredients:

-By lowering the pH and making milk more acidic, casein proteins condense to form curds, separating from the liquid whey.
+This reaction happens when you lower the pH and make milk more acidic.
+This change in pH causes the casein proteins in the milk to condense and form curds, separating from the liquid whey.
 The whey is eventually strained off while the curds are (sometimes) pressed into bricks.

 The type of milk, starter cultures, and any added ingredients will ultimately determine the variety and flavor of cheese you make.

 The Basic Steps of Making Cheese

 The cheesemaking process boils down to just four simple steps.

 While the actual procedure can vary from one cheese to another, the basic cheesemaking procedure is the same:

 - Add starter culture to milk, which will begin to ferment the cheese.